 - Of the Firm’s Latino attorneys there are 8 partners, 1 counsel, and 26 associates.
 Three of the Firm Leaders are Latinos@Weil members.
 One member of the Firm’s Management Committee is also a member of Latinos@Weil.

 - Management Committee Sponsors demonstrate the strength of our leadership commitment.
 These appointed senior leaders serve as a sponsor to an affinity group for which they are not already a member.
 They are charged with understanding key issues the group members face and advocating for necessary change.
-Dan Dokos, head of the Global Finance practice, is the Management Committee Sponsor for Latinos@Weil.
+Frederick Green, a partner in the Corporate Department, is the Management Committee Sponsor for Latinos@Weil.

 Weil holds individual affinity group conferences to bring together members from across the Firm for professional development and pipeline efforts.
 Latinos@Weil held their most recent conference in 2014.
 Latinos@Weil members convened to participate in: